 In response to COVID-19, universities abruptly moved to remote learning.
 This change, coupled with an ongoing worldwide pandemic, presented students and faculty with numerous challenges, including heightened stress and anxiety.
-We invite participants to join us in a roundtable discussion to share best practices, concerns, success stories, and to brainstorm how the engineering education community can promote student wellness in the online classroom.
-The group will discuss questions and share experiences on the following questions: How do I connect with students virtually?
+This recording was a roundtable discussion to share best practices, concerns, success stories, and to brainstorm how the engineering education community can promote student wellness in the online classroom.
+The group discussed questions and shared experiences on the following questions: How do I connect with students virtually?
 How can I make sure my students are doing OK?
 How can I reduce stress for online exams?
 How can I best model wellness practices to students?
 What support do faculty need from universities?
-This discussion will support efforts moving forward to support student wellness in online or blended classrooms to support student mental health.
+This discussion supports efforts moving forward to support student wellness in online or blended classrooms to support student mental health.
 Best practices distilled from this workshop can be applied in emergency remote learning as well as serve as a model for continuing online programs.

 |Dr. Karin Jensen

 Karin Jensen, Ph.D. is a Teaching Assistant Professor in bioengineering at the University of Illinois at Urbana-Champaign.
 Her research interests include student mental health and wellness, engineering student career pathways, and engagement of engineering faculty in engineering education research.
 She was awarded a CAREER award from the National Science Foundation for her research on undergraduate mental health in engineering programs.
 Before joining UIUC she completed a post-doctoral fellowship at Sanofi Oncology in Cambridge, MA.
 She earned a bachelor’s degree in biological engineering from Cornell University and a Ph.D. in biomedical engineering from the University of Virginia.

 |Dr. Holly Golecki